agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 related data into the AVL database.
 It also depends on the data source plugins that are installed in the platform.

+The Data Sources Manager component uses the Persistence Manager component for saving and updating the data sources and data products related data into the AVL database.
+It also depends on the data source plugins that are installed in the platform.

 ### Interfaces

+The module exposes a Java API (for integration with other Java components) and a REST API (for usage from heterogeneous clients, including web clients).

 The module exposes a Java API (for integration with other Java components) and a REST API (for usage from heterogeneous clients, including web clients).

 ### Data